Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 While a CPB certification isn’t required to become a bookkeeper this license helps to distinguish you as a nationally accredited service provider.

-By passing your CPB certification exam you will prove to your clients that their bookkeeping is based on ethics and experience.
+Upon passing your CPB certification exam, you’ll prove to your clients that their bookkeeping is based on ethics and experience.

 A CPB certification demonstrates that you have the ability to do a wide range of task such as: